“If you want to be perfect, go, sell your possessions… Then come, follow me.”

 To learn more and to contact us:

-All year long, we offer men, younger than 40, who wish to deepen their Christian life or explore a vocation, the opportunity to stay at the Abbey guesthouse for an internship.
+All year long, we offer young men who wish to deepen their Christian life or explore a vocation, the opportunity to stay at the Abbey guesthouse for an internship.

 During these internships, they have the opportunity to share our communal prayer and work in silence.
 Spiritual accompaniment is offered, and participation in manual work covers the price of the stay.